kubernetes-sigs/external-dns/docs/tutorials/aws.md

 > For services ExternalDNS will look for the annotation `external-dns.alpha.kubernetes.io/hostname` on the service and use the corresponding value.

+> If you want to give multiple names to service, you can set it to external-dns.alpha.kubernetes.io/hostname with a comma separator.

 ```yaml
 apiVersion: v1
 kind: Service